 Generally studying at TU Berlin is on a full-time basis.
-In certain cases, however, it is also possible to study on a part-time basis.
+However, it is also possible to study on a part-time basis.

 If you are studying part-time, every university semester is only counted as half of a degree semester.
 Two semesters of part-time studies are equal to one degree semester.
 However, this also means that you can only acquire half of the regular number of credit points each semester.